princefishthrower/chrisfrew.in/src/content/blog/web-monetization-using-coil-and-uphold-to-combat-the-network-effect/index.md

 `$ilp.uphold.com/BJGXHRXaMM8Z`

 Want to check that it's valid?
-Better send me some money to be sure! 😂 :wink: You'll see I also added some bling to the footer of the blog, simply, um "borrowing" the nice animated svg from the [Chrome Coil extension](https://chrome.google.com/webstore/detail/coil/locbifcbeldmnphbgkdigjmkbfkhbnca). :smile:
+Better send me some money to be sure! 😂 😉 You'll see I also added some bling to the footer of the blog, simply, um "borrowing" the nice animated svg from the [Chrome Coil extension](https://chrome.google.com/webstore/detail/coil/locbifcbeldmnphbgkdigjmkbfkhbnca). 😊

 Cheers! 🍺